zerolawtech/SFT-Protocol/docs/multisig.md

 # MultiSig Implementation

 This document outlines the multi-signature, multi-owner functionality used in IssuingEntity and Custodian contracts.
-Multisig functionality in KYCRegistrar follows a similar implementation, you can read about the differences in the [registrar documentation](kyc-registrar.md#multisig).
+Multisig functionality in KYCRegistrar contracts use a similar implementation, you can read about the differences in the [registrar documentation](kyc-registrar.md).

-You may wish to also view the [MultiSig.sol](../contracts/components/MultiSig.sol) source code while reading this document.
+It may be useful to also view the [MultiSig.sol](../contracts/components/MultiSig.sol) source code while reading this document.

 ## Components

-Multisig contracts are based around the following key concepts:
+Multisig contracts are based around the following key components:

 * **Authorities** are a collection of one or more addresses permitted to call specific admin-level functionality.
 Each authority is assigned a unique ID.
 * The **owner** is the highest authority, capable of creating or restricted other authorities.